Today we travelled to Shanghai. It was a doubly big day because The Missus arrived in Shanghai at the same time. More on that in a minute.

 We ordered prawns, a whole fried squid, a stew, a kind of fish that I hadn’t heard of before and some pig knuckles.
 It was all very good, although the pig knuckles were too intense for my taste – they’re all skin and fat, so they’re very, very rich.
-Amelia quite liked them, but I only had a bite.
+The Missus quite liked them, but I only had a bite.

 It soon became clear that each main dish was intended for more than one person, and that we had ordered way, way too much.
 We got the extra packed up.
 We didn’t hold on to it for long; some time after leaving the restaurant, we ran in to a homeless woman and her child.
 The child ran up to us and reached his tiny little arms up to the plastic bag I was carrying.
 He couldn’t have been older than three.
-I was bewildered for a moment, but then Amelia whispered into my ear: “Give him the food.”
+I was bewildered for a moment, but then The Missus whispered into my ear: “Give him the food.”
 This snapped me out of it, and I handed him the bag.

 I hope they like pig knuckles.

 Anyways, we wandered down to the main strip of the Bund, which is an area on the side of the Huangpu river opposite the downtown.
 This is a historic district, lined with impressive Western buildings going back to when Shanghai first became a hub for foreign commerce over a century ago.